Project History (1876-2019)

 Early 20th Century

-During the early 20th century, reunions became more fragmented as the branches of the family tree grew further and the branches lost touch with each other.
+During the early 20th century, reunions became more fragmented as the branches of the family tree grew further apart in both relation and distance.
+Eventually, the branches lost touch with each other completely.

-Throughout the century, dreamed of carrying on the project of an updated, unified genealogical record of the descendants of Squire Munro, no one had the resources or technology available to achieve a practical result.
-So, they copied the original data and added what they could, ensuring that it would be available for posterity.
+Throughout the century, many Munro genealogists dreamed of carrying on the project of an updated, unified genealogical record of the descendants of Squire Munro.
+However, no one had the resources or technology available to achieve a practical result at that time.
+So, members of various branches copied the original data from the early reunions and added what they could, ensuring that it would be available for posterity.

 By the end of the twentieth century, the old guard was gone, the reunions that were held were reduced to just immediate families and the old documents were tucked away in old boxes and library shelfs.